Egyptians vote in referendum to extend Sisi’s rule

 In Shubra, a working-class neighbourhood of the capital, dozens of voters, mostly women carrying their children, queued outside a polling station in the local high school.

-In Cairo, troops and police were deployed in numbers although the interior ministry declined to give any nationwide figures.
+In Cairo, troops and police were deployed in numbers although the interior ministry denied to give any nationwide figures.

-Egypt is still battling a hardened Islamic insurgency based in the Sinai Peninsula that has seen attacks in Cairo and other cities.
+Egypt is still battling a jihaidst insurgency based in the Sinai Peninsula that has seen attacks in Cairo and other cities.

 Sisi has argued that he needs longer to complete the job of restoring security and stability after the turmoil that followed the overthrow of veteran autocrat Hosni Mubarak in the Arab Spring of 2011.

-Out on the streets, Sisi’s supporters waved flags bearing their campaign motto: "Do the Right" thing, as they pressed passers-by to turn out and vote ‘Yes’.
+Out on the streets, his supporters waved flags bearing their campaign motto: “Do the Right,” as they pressed passers-by to turn out and vote ‘Yes’.

+At a polling station in Manyal, a Cairo suburb overlooking the Nile, Mohamed Abdel Salam, 45, told AFP he was voting enthusiastically in support of the changes.

+“Sisi could stay forever as long as he’s doing his job... and he has already done a lot”.

-The Egyptian leader won his first term as president in 2014, a year after he led the army in overthrowing elected Islamist president Mohamed Mursi following mass protests against his single turbulent year in power.
+Sisi won his first term as president in 2014, a year after he led the army in overthowing elected Islamist president Mohamed Morsi following mass protests against his single turbulent in power.

 Standing virtually unopposed after the disqualification or withdrawal of all realistic challengers, he was re-elected in March 2018 with more than 97 percent.